 5-There's making your audience do the heavy lifting and then there's not helping them at all

 [Take this next section with a grain of salt.
+And this was written in 2012 before even a DVD release.
 Prometheus has already been confirmed as the first in a trilogy, so we can view the work paradoxically as a discrete entity and as largely incomplete.
 It is entirely possible that within movie two and three further information will be revealed that will explain some of the unanswered questions.
-I mean these guys wrote Lost, so surely we can expect that in the fullness of time they won't leave any unanswered quest....
+I mean these guys wrote Lost, so surely we can expect that in the fullness of time they won't leave any unanswered questions....
 Oh wait.]

 Closely related to the last point of having your work be contained is not giving them an answer at all.
-Scott may have told us (not in the movie, but in an interview) that we killed Alien Jesus, and that's why the Engineers all have bees in their bonnets and a hard-on for killing humans, but there are giant gaping things that were not even hinted at.
+Scott may have told us (not in the movie though) that we killed Alien Jesus, and that's why the Engineers all have bees in their bonnets and a hard-on for killing humans, but there are giant gaping things that were not even hinted at.

-If they knew they were going to meet some aliens, why would they bring an unarmed ship?
-Are they stupid?
-(Well, we already know they are.)
+- If they knew they were going to meet some aliens, why would they bring an unarmed ship?
+These are still humans right?
+Humans who bring weapons when they think there might be big rats in a basement.

-Why did the engineer go totally psycho?
+- Why did the engineer become totally violent?
 (Which might be a different question than why do the Engineers hate humanity...which isn't really answered in the film anyway but in an interview with Scott about earlier drafts.)

 If anything the throngs of nerd support is proof that if you write a compelling story, people will be willing to do a really close reading for clues.
 You can make them very subtle, but they do have to be there.
 (Though you do still have to explain the connective tissue that explains why aliens a zillion miles away give a flip about Earth history).
-You can count on your audience to be intelligent enough to "get it," which is why lines like "....FATHER!" are particularly goofy after all the non-explicit proof and given all the other ways that it could have been hinted at without being state explicitly.
-(Seriously if she's not an android and that's not a reference to Blade Runner, I'm going to be so upset.)
+You can count on your audience to be intelligent enough to "get it," which is why lines like "....FATHER!" are particularly goofy.

 Lots of people have lots of theories as to why some of the characters did certain wildly irrational things.
 You can find ten answers to every one of these questions online with a quick search.
 In some cases these explanations fit pretty well, and in some cases they are REALLY grasping.
 (I mean seriously grasping!)